shortstheory/underwater-dtn/2do.md

 pending:
 * fragmentation
+* delete stats tracker eventually

+later:

+in progress:
 * what works
     * splitting  & reassembly
 * what doesn't
+    * probably a lot of other things too, but they need to be worked out
         * deletion of expired payloads
-        * probably a lot of other things too, but they need to be worked out
     * write tests
     * refactor and redo v. v. messy deletion logic!!
-later:

-done:
 !!* clean code?
 !!* study some 3B1B
 * do docu

+done:
 * multihop router tests
 **create issue for the bitrate of the link**
 * start midsem report